 Walking and Turning

-When you walk using crutches, you will move your crutches forward instead of your weak leg.
-Follow these steps:
+When you walk using crutches, you will move your crutches forward ahead of your weak leg.

 Avoid stairs until you are ready to use them.
 Before you can go up and down them on your feet, you can sit down and scoot up or down, one step at a time.

-When you are ready to go up and down stairs on your feet, follow these steps (practice with a spotter first):
+When you are ready to go up and down stairs on your feet, follow these steps.
+At first, be sure to practice them with help from someone to support you.

 To go down stairs: